The movie was perfect, to begin with.

 So dust off your VHS tapes, big kids, and press fast forward to the 40 minute mark.
 It’s time to talk about an amazing scene that should never have been lost.

-Scrooge opens up too, warmed by nostalgia by seeing headmaster and employer.
-This is preparing us for the moment when his fiancée Belle (Meredith Braun) leaves him, laying down the foundation for the emotional scene that will follow.
+Scrooge opens up too, warmed by nostalgia at seeing his former headmaster and employer.
+All of this is building towards the moment when his fiancée, Belle, (Meredith Braun) leaves him.
+It’s in this emotional scene that Belle and Scrooge perform Love Is Gone.

 Scrooge watches as Belle tells his younger self (Ray Coulthard) that she must leave him, because he doesn’t love her anymore.